-"For the foregoing reasons, the Treasury, as early as February 1955, asked the Federal Reserve Banks to advise all issuing agents that the Department had authorized and requested them to reject applications for purchases of savings bonds where the applicant states, or where the agent has reason to believe, that the applications are made in connection with a chain letter scheme.
+For the foregoing reasons, the Treasury, as early as February 1955, asked the Federal Reserve Banks to advise all issuing agents that the Department had authorized and requested them to reject applications for purchases of savings bonds where the applicant states, or where the agent has reason to believe, that the applications are made in connection with a chain letter scheme.
 This request was made under authority reserved to the Secretary of the Treasury permitting him to authorize the rejection of any application for purchase of Series E bonds, in whole or in part, where he deems such action to be in the public interest.
-The Treasury's position in this regard remains unchanged."
+The Treasury's position in this regard remains unchanged.

+Your continued cooperation in rejecting applications made in connection with chain letter schemes will be appreciated.
 Additional copies of this circular will be furnished upon request.